Icinga/icinga2/doc/10-icinga-template-library.md

 > **Note**:
 >
-> Please be aware, that the CheckCommand definitions are based on the [Monitoring Plugins](https://www.monitoring-plugins.org), other Plugin collections might not support
+> Please be aware that the CheckCommand definitions are based on the [Monitoring Plugins](https://www.monitoring-plugins.org), other Plugin collections might not support
 > all parameters.
 If there are command parameters missing for the provided CheckCommand definitions please kindly send a patch upstream.
 > This should include an update for the ITL CheckCommand itself and this documentation section.